Mitch Garver Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the third-ranked team ERA across all league pitching staffs (3.79).
+- The Mariners have a 3.76 team ERA that ranks second among all MLB pitching staffs.

-- Mariners pitchers combine to allow 184 total home runs at a rate of 1.2 per game (to rank 11th in the league).

-- His last time out was on Sunday against the Texas Rangers, when the right-hander threw 3 1/3 innings, surrendering six earned runs while giving up five hits.
+- In his last appearance on Tuesday against the Houston Astros, the right-hander went six innings, allowing five earned runs while surrendering eight hits.

-- The 23-year-old has put up a 4.39 ERA and 9.4 strikeouts per nine innings in 17 games this season, while giving up a batting average of .230 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.